Swaddling Causes SIDS As Protein Causes Weight Gain

 This study caused all news outlets including CNN, the New York Times and many others to go wild, setting off alarms in many new parent’s homes.
 Blaring headlines read “Swaddling Increases the Risk of SIDS”.
 Now would any new parent want to swaddle their baby after reading this?
 No, no thank you!

 We don’t blame you for being worried…we were too!
+But the real question is can swaddling cause SIDs?
 Was swaddling putting babies at risk?
 We decided to do a little research of our own to find out.

 If you actually read the study, you would realize that there was nothing new being published.
 It iterated that we already know.
 Babies should sleep on their backs and swaddling should be stopped after they start rolling over.
 Did we not know that the risk of SIDS is higher when babies are placed on their front or side?
 Did we not know that babies should not be swaddled after they start rolling over?
 YES, we did.
 Nothing new there.
 But does that mean that swaddling causes SIDS or increases the risk of SIDS even when the above safe sleep habits are practiced?
 Not really!!